 - We will seek to offer pastoral care and support to anyone who has suffered abuse, developing with them the appropriate support.

-- We will seek to offer pastoral care and support, including the appropriate steps of supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person, or vulnerable adult.
+- We will seek to offer pastoral care and support, including the appropriate steps of supervision and referral to the proper authorities, to any member of our church community, or visitor, known to have offended against a child, young person, or vulnerable adult.

 A copy of the full Safeguarding Policy can be obtained on request from email@example.com